-The company shall ensure that any out-of-specification product is effectively managed to prevent release.
-3.8.1 There shall be documented procedures for managing non-conforming products which include: the requirement for staff to identify and report potentially non-conforming product clear identification of non-conforming product, e.g. direct labelling or the use of IT systems secure storage to prevent accidental release, e.g. isolation areas referral to the brand owner where required defined responsibilities for decision making on the use or disposal of products appropriate to the issue, e.g. destruction, reworking, downgrading to an alternative label or acceptance by concession records of the decision on the use or disposal of the product records of destruction where product is destroyed for food safety reasons.
-Y
+Statement of Intent The company shall ensure that any out-of-specification product is effectively managed to prevent release.
+Y 3.8.1 There shall be documented procedures for managing non-conforming products which include: the requirement for staff to identify and report potentially non-conforming product clear identification of non-conforming product, e.g. direct labelling or the use of IT systems secure storage to prevent accidental release, e.g. isolation areas referral to the brand owner where required defined responsibilities for decision making on the use or disposal of products appropriate to the issue, e.g. destruction, reworking, downgrading to an alternative label or acceptance by concession records of the decision on the use or disposal of the product records of destruction where product is destroyed for food safety reasons.
+N 3.9 Traceability batches

-Traceability system is well developed.
+Traceability system is developed.
 It covers raw materials through work in progress to finished product including packaging materials and distribution.
-This system is fully based on written documents, batch codes (input → output per process step), bar codes and an ERP-system (i) according to 'procedure identification - traceability'.
-A suitable system has been explained during the audit.
-The way of coding was shown during the audit.
+This system is fully based on written documents, batch codes and bar codes according to 'procedure identificatie':